 Venice Gondolas – The Price of Tourism

-As a traveller, bartering is a given whether you succeed or not and walking a bit further down a canal makes no difference, right?
+So what if a bartering situation is still in place, or that’s how the transaction is heading?
+Whether you succeed or not and walking a bit further down a canal makes no difference.

-Right, because then you get to go on a gondola for 20 Euros less than the official price, which split between a few of you equals a bargain.
+But if you go on a gondola for 10 or 20 Euros less than the official price, and when split between a few of you, it naturally feels like a good deal.

 “Singing costs extra”, our guy said, but we knew we could live without that.
 You have the potential to pass other passengers who have paid for the aquatic melodies, so you can reap the benefits from that.

 Yet, if you want the ultimate serene, romantic experience of Venice as you gracefully lull down the canals past grand buildings and float silently amongst the tranquil backwaters, then that extra 20 Euros just may be worth it.

 Why?
 Because for the 20 Euro ‘discount’ my driver smoked, chatted on his mobile and sang some Lady Gaga tunes.

-Don’t get me wrong, I absolutely loved my gondola ride and Lady Gaga in an Italian accent was hilarious, serving us right for pushing for a free song.
-I was with some lovely Canadian girlfriends and I finally had the opportunity to try something that was on my travel bucket list for years.
+Don’t get me wrong, I loved my gondola ride, and Lady Gaga in an Italian accent was hilarious (serving us right for pushing for a free song).
+I was with some lovely Canadian girlfriends and finally had the opportunity to try something on my travel bucket list for years.

-Sure, I wasn’t with someone I was hopelessly in love with (as I had always imagined of my first Gondola ride to be) but I would never have passed up on this opportunity while in this beautiful city.
+Sure, I wasn’t with someone I was hopelessly in love with (as I had always imagined my first Gondola ride to be), but I would never have passed up on this opportunity while in this beautiful city.

-I was taught some history of how the Venice canals were used as a transport route, got close to some magnificent architecture, shown some film sites from James Bond Casino Royale and The Tourist, learnt about the driver’s life and family and saw a completely different view of Venice away from the tourists crowds who rammed the bridges and narrow streets.
+I was taught some history of how the Venice canals were used as a transport route, got close to some magnificent architecture, shown some film sites from James Bond Casino Royale and The Tourist, learnt about the driver’s life and family and saw a completely different view of Venice away from the tourist crowds who rammed the bridges and narrow streets.

-The moral of the story is you really get what you pay for.
+The moral of the story is you get what you pay for.